Syfaro/zpl-printer/README.md

 bytes must be set exactly correct otherwise the extraction will fail.
 Additionally, all fields must be set to apply to each label (the "L" flag).

+This feature is not supported when printer is configured using CUPS.

 ## API

 ### `POST /api/v1/print`